Wednesday, September 9, 2009

 How to make it:

-Place your hand in the center of the paper and trace it using cr
+Place your hand in the center of the paper and trace it using crayons or markers.

 Use your crayons or makers to decorate the inside of the hand.